 - Behavioural [eg: intent]

 By segmenting the audience, any brand (regardless of its size) can create marketing personas or user profiles, which helps it understand their preferences.

 Here’s an example of an e-gaming company’s approach to targeted email marketing.

-Even though the communication with your email list is not one-on-one, it has the same effect when you use personal and behavioural data.
-This way, your email campaigns not only become targeted but also engaging.
+Even though the communication with your email list is not one-on-one, it has the same effect when you use personal and behavioral data.

 5 Real Benefits of Targeted Email Marketing

 Regardless of the type of small business you run, you can benefit from targeted email marketing in more than one way.